hatsunearu/hatsunearu.github.io/source/_posts/CIC-Decimator-Truncation.md

 \Var [aX + bX] = ( a^2 + b^2 ) \Var [X]
 {% endmath %}

 This basically means that the amount of variance increase by passing through the impulse response, the Variance Error Gain, is equal to the sum of squares of the impulse response coefficients.
-The total variance of the noise at the output of the CIC filter from the contribution of the $j$th truncation has the Variance Error Gain can be seen in equation (16b) of the paper, reproduced here:
+The total variance of the noise at the \\(j\\)th output of the CIC filter from the contribution of the \\(j\\)th truncation has the Variance Error Gain can be seen in equation (16b) of the paper, reproduced here:

 {% math %}